matiduda/scope-tags/README.md

 - [ ] Add remove hanging tags option to tag manager - search for tags not assigned to any module and ask the user if they want to delete them
 - [ ] Unit tests for common actions:
     - [ ] Testing if files are correstly updated in database depending on changes in git
+    - [ ] On loading `tags.json` assert that all parents exist in database, if not then these modules won't be displayed
 - [ ] Add [np package](https://www.npmjs.com/package/np) to handle publishing to npm - giga optional

 ### To be discussed